murugancmi/click2call/README.md

 ```
 **DTMF**

-Using this syntax you can send dtmf tone to your APP
+Using this syntax you can send dtmf tone to your Application

 ```javascript
   telecmi.key('1');